mckoss/StreetCode/readme.md

 We are seeking partners and helpers:

 1. We are looking for potential program *Sponsors* to administer a pilot test serving their homeless clients.
-2. We could use more help in developing our software and realizing the full extend of our design work over the weekend.
+2. We could use more help in developing our software and realizing the full extent of our design work over the weekend.
 If you have experience with HTML/CSS, JavaScript, Python, or App Engine, we'd love to have your help.

 We meet each Wednesday night (beginning January 25th, 2011) to coordinate activities of our working group.
 You can